Royal Ulster Constabulary: Establishment

 Under section 60 of the Government of Ireland Act 1920, Northern Ireland was placed under the jurisdiction of the Royal Irish Constabulary (RIC).
 On 31 January 1921, Richard Dawson Bates, the first Minister of Home Affairs for Northern Ireland, appointed a committee of inquiry on police organisation in the region.
-It was asked to advise on any alterations to the existing police necessary for the formation of a new force (i.e. recruitment and conditions of service, composition, strength and cost).
+It was asked to advise on any alterations to the existing police force necessary for the formation of a new force (i.e. recruitment and conditions of service, composition, strength and cost).

 An interim report was published on 28 March 1922, the first official report of the new Parliament of Northern Ireland, and was subsequently accepted by the Northern Ireland Government.
 On 29 April 1922, King George V granted to the force the name Royal Ulster Constabulary (RUC).
 In May, the Parliament of Northern Ireland passed the Constabulary Act (Northern Ireland) 1922 (12 & 13 Geo.
 5. c.
 8 (N.I.)), and the RUC officially came into existence on 1 June.
 The headquarters of the force was established at Atlantic Buildings, Waring Street, Belfast.
 The uniform remained essentially the same as that of the RIC – a dark green, as opposed to the dark blue worn by the other British police forces and the Garda Síochána.
 A new badge of the Red Hand of Ulster on a St George's Cross surrounded by a chain was designed but proved unpopular and was never uniformly adopted.
-Eventually the harp and crown insignia of the Order of St Patrick, as worn by the RIC, was adopted.
+Eventually, the harp and crown insignia of the Order of St Patrick, as worn by the RIC, was adopted.